6 Content Marketing Strategies for Small Business Growth in 2020

-So, how do you ensure your content is effective and resonates with all segments of your target audience?
+So, how do you ensure your content marketing strategies are effective and resonate with all segments of your target audience?
 You do it by creating multiple versions of your best content, each version appealing to a different buyer persona.
 You should also combine content types for maximum impact—for example, whereas videos, blogs, and podcasts are effective on their own, in combination they can be dominant.

 That said, of the several content types you can create, the following 6 are arguably the most effective: